gspindles/mj-score-eval/README.md

 #### 1.4 Self Drawn (自摸) : 5
-self drawn the winning tile to complete the hand.
+Self draw the winning tile to complete the hand.

 #### 1.5 All Simples (斷么九) : 5
-The hand consists entirely of middle number tiles (2 to 8); no terminals or honors.
+The hand consists entirely of middle number [simple] tiles (2 to 8); no terminals nor honors.

 #### 1.6 All Types (五門齊) : 10
-The hand consists of 5 tile types coin, bamboo, character, wind and dragon.
+A hand consisting of all 5 tile types: the 4 melds and eyes are each of different tile types.

 #### 1.7 Illegal Call (詐和) : -30